LuxLang/lux/documentation/book/the_lux_programming_language/chapter_1.md

 ## Question #5: Where do I talk about Lux?

 The place to talk about Lux is at [the Lux forum](http://luxlang.freeforums.net/).

+You can also come and say hi at the [Gitter channel](https://gitter.im/LuxProgrammingLanguage/community).

+And, to communicate directly with me, just email me at: luxlisp@gmail.com

 ---